slayvi/cloudprogramming/README.md

 ### Tested OS
 The infrastructure was successfully tested with Windows 11 (WSL) and Fedora Linux 37 (Workstation Edition).

+**Troubleshooting** <br />
-**Troubleshooting** On Linux, you may run into some permission errors.
+On Linux, you may run into some errors while setup the environment.
 What worked best for me is
 1) Changing the owner of the file /var/run/docker.sock to my (non root) user.
 2) Generate a gpg key on [Docker Hub](https://hub.docker.com/).
 3) If you may still get an permission error, try the following commands: